dataliterate/design-studio-kit/README.md

 **1. SKETCH**
 - everybody uses pen and paper and sketches
 - nobody talks during this phase
-- time constraint
+- time limit
 - don’t think too much, just sketch.
 Especially in early iterations, try to fill as many boxes of the 8-up as possible (show 8-up on the wall, fill 6 boxes)
 - don’t write text (unless singular words are needed)
 - give names to your ideas (it helps you reflect and pitch them better)

-Sketching Tips: there are always participants telling you (or the whole group) how bad they are at drawing.
+_Sketching Tip:_ there are always participants telling you (or the whole group) how bad they are at drawing.
 Pick one of those and let them draw a line.
 Ask the group if they recognize it as a line.
 Do the same with a circle, a rectangle and a triangle.
 Now combine those basic geometric elements and eg. sketch a Dropdown Menu.
 Now everybody understands that even the people claiming to be bad at drawing are actually really good in sketching.

-TODO
-- geschwungene linien
-- emphasis

 **2. PITCH**
 - one person talks, everybody else just listens